CivicLAB Conference 2025

 Key information

-On the evening of 25 June, we will be the conference opening event, in partnership with our long-term conference partner Artcore.
-CivicLAB is committed to supporting Derby and Derbyshire, our place, our people and its rich and diverse community.
+The evening of 25 June, will be the conference opening event, in partnership with our long-term conference partner Artcore.
+CivicLAB is committed to supporting Derby and Derbyshire, our place, our people and our rich and diverse community.
 This event is a great opportunity to hear about the impact CivicLAB and our partners have created, to network with fellow conference attendees, and to engage with some of the fantastic arts and culture that Derby has to offer.
 You will also be able to connect with key dignitaries and our national civic stakeholders.
 Food and refreshments will be provided.

 Conference Chair: Dr Cara Courage